Art by Alexandra Spanier

 Oh Great Spirit, grant that I may never criticize my brother or my sister until I have walked the trail of life in their moccasins.

 – Adapted from a Cherokee prayer

-Alexandra Spanier was a corps member in Los Angeles during the 2011-2012 school year.
+About the Artist: Alexandra Spanier was a City Year AmeriCorps member in Los Angeles during the 2011–2012 school year.
 Her sister Kim served with City Year in Chicago, and this painting was inspired by their years of service.
 She said, “Although we serve at different times in very different situations, we still get to walk as one.”